devon104/inventory-pi/instructions/section-03.md

 # Section 3

 #### The Brief
-Now that we have production models and services to manage them we can pull everything together and add a UI to allow a user to interact with the application.
+Now that we have production models and service to manage them we can pull everything together and add a UI to allow a user to interact with the application.

 ### Objectives
 * Create a class responsible for user input and output